django-cms/django-cms/docs/reference/configuration.rst

 static files folder where all uploaded media files are stored.
 The media files are stored in sub-folders numbered with the id of the page.

-You need to ensure that the directory to which it points is writable by the user under which Django will be running.
+You need to ensure that the directory to which it points is writeable by the user under which Django will be running.